About Food Insecurity in Pennsylvania

 Food insecurity means not having access to reliable and nutritious meals.
 Since hunger and health are deeply connected, the effects of chronic hunger are profound.
 Those effects include increased risks for chronic diseases, higher chances of hospitalization, poorer overall health, and increased health care costs.
 Adequate access to healthy meals is also critical to child development and success in education so kids can focus in school and lead healthier, more productive lives.

 The Governor's Food Security Partnership released Setting the Table: A Blueprint for a Hunger-Free PA in September 2016, to identify goals of providing all Pennsylvanians with access to healthy, nutritious food.
-Since the release of the Blueprint, the Wolf Administration has worked toward the Blueprint's goals of reducing hunger and food insecurity in Pennsylvania by:
+Since the release of the Blueprint, the commonwealth has worked toward the Blueprint's goals of reducing hunger and food insecurity in Pennsylvania by:

 - Allowing easier access to benefits through the myCOMPASS PA mobile app;

 - Increasing knowledge of summer feeding programs by mailing summer feeding postcards to all SNAP recipient households with children;

 - Streamlining the SNAP application process for seniors;

 - Increasing senior enrollment in SNAP by 10 percent since 2015;